Iran’s President Pezeshkian visits injured, site of deadly port explosion

 Pezeshkian had previously ordered an investigation into the cause of the blast.

-Russia’s embassy said Moscow was sending multiple “aircraft carrying specialists” to help fight the blaze.
+Meanwhile, Russia’s embassy said Moscow was sending multiple “aircraft carrying specialists” to help fight the blaze.
 According to Russia’s Ministry of Emergency Situations, one of the aircraft is a dedicated firefighting plane.

 The facility has been purportedly linked to an earlier delivery of a chemical ingredient used to make missile propellant.